evan-dickinson/react-sample-itunes-albums/README.md

 Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,
+All the best and happy coding

-The Terawatt Infrastructure Team